 Overview

 Morrissey has a long history of representing individual entrepreneurs, investors, and smaller companies in “David v.
-Goliath” battles against big companies and their large teams of lawyers from some of the finest defense firms in the country.
+Goliath” battles against big companies and their large teams of lawyers from some of the best defense firms in the country, and typically does so on a contingent fee basis.

 - Lamar v.
 Beats Electronics, Dr. Dre. and Jimmy Iovine.
 Morrissey was co-lead counsel in a breach of contract case on behalf of entrepreneur Steven Lamar and his company, Jibe Audio, involving a claim for royalties on the iconic Beats headphones products.
-In 2018, Morrissey’s trial team won a jury verdict that confirmed Lamar’s right to royalties on Beats headphones and would result in a judgment worth more than $50 million for past damages, interest, ongoing royalties, and attorneys’ fees.
-The case settled for a confidential amount in 2019.
+In 2018, Morrissey’s trial team won a jury verdict that confirmed Lamar’s right to royalties on Beats headphones and a judgment worth more than $50 million.
+The case settled for a confidential amount after trial.

 - Peak Hosting v.
 Machine Zone.
 Morrissey was co-lead counsel to Peak Hosting in its breach-of-contract and business tort lawsuit against Machine Zone, Inc.—a Silicon Valley giant and purveyor of two of the most popular mobile games, “Mobile Strike” and “Game of War.”
 The matter was settled on confidential terms in late 2017.

 - Casey v.
 Simmons.
 In 2009 Morrissey won a $178.7 million jury verdict, which included $145 million in punitive damages.
-The case involved breach of contract and breach of fiduciary duty case on behalf of the three entrepreneurs who owned an environmental cleanup company.
+The case involved breach of contract and breach of fiduciary duty case on behalf of the three individual owners of an environmental cleanup company.
 The case settled for a confidential amount while on appeal.

 - Masimo v.
 Tyco.
 Morrissey first won a $420 million jury verdict (after trebling) in an antitrust case based on Tyco Healthcare Group’s monopolization of the market for pulse oximetry products.
 After the trial court upheld the liability findings and ordered a new trial on damages, Morrissey and his team then won again, with the trial court entering a judgment for $43.5 million in damages (after trebling), plus attorneys’ fees, in June 2007.
 Masimo ultimately was awarded $58.9 million after another win affirming the judgment in the U.S. Court of Appeals for the Ninth Circuit.

-- PSI v.
+- Platform Solutions v.
 IBM.
-Morrissey was one of the lead lawyers responsible for the representation of startup mainframe computer manufacturer Platform Solutions, Inc. in prosecuting multi-hundred million dollar antitrust claims against IBM, and in defending PSI against patent infringement, copyright, and trade secrets claims brought by PSI, in the U.S. District Court for the Southern District of New York.
-Morrissey also coordinated PSI’s prosecution of competition claims against IBM in the EU.
-In July 2008, the case settled on confidential terms in June 2008; as part of the settlement, PSI was acquired by IBM.
+Morrissey was one of the lead lawyers responsible for the representation of startup mainframe computer manufacturer Platform Solutions, Inc. in prosecuting multi-hundred million dollar antitrust claims against IBM, in defending PSI against patent infringement, copyright, and trade secrets claims brought by IBM, in the U.S. District Court for the Southern District of New York, and in coordinating PSI’s antitrust strategy in the EU.
+The case settled on confidential terms in June 2008.

 - Ravikant v.
 Tolia.
 Morrissey represented 51 former shareholders and early employees of Epinions, Inc. in groundbreaking litigation involving the fiduciary duties of venture capitalists and venture capital firms when serving on the boards of portfolio companies, the duties of founders to one another, and the valuation of common stock in startup acquisitions.
 The case was successfully settled on confidential terms.